wendy-xiaozong/Brain-Segmentation/README.md

 - [ ] add more Fully Connected Layer(???)
 - [ ] rewrite the test part
 - [ ] add one more layer without using concat
+- [ ] force to upload once to github to clear some redundant file